fbpx

 Hasan: I think that having diversity in your workforce brings out the best in that workforce.
 I truly believe that.
 And I know that one-man bands are not going to change the industry, but because the majority of plumbers are one-man bands, it’s like we’re asking them to change culture—and they can’t do it on their own.
 We really need larger companies to lead the way in changing that culture.
 We have some fantastic supporters, actually, amongst the one-man bands, I’ve got to say.

-We do have our fair share of trolling as well, I’ve got to say that too.
+Of course, we do have our fair share of trolling as well, I’ve got to say that too.
 There are some who are really against us.
 I don’t know why they’re against us.
 I mean, we’re not really taking anything away from anybody.
 We’re just supporting a group that’s really underrepresented.

 Commusoft: I know we’re running low on time, but can I ask one more question?
 You mentioned earlier that you want to solve the problems of the world when it comes to water, and to help get women on board with that.
 How’s it been going?
 What have you been doing?